 That’s right.
 It’s the PEW.
 It’s another way to supplement your TQ and BCON (bleeding control) capability.

 It’s a 4 x 5 in. elastic sleeve, sewn with three compartments (two for medical items and another for gloves).
 This sizes it properly for back pockets, cargo pockets, jacket pockets, hot pockets, all sorts of pockets.
 PHLster tells us the kit can be compressed to just 1.25 inches, properly loaded.
 If you order one they’ve pre-loaded, it’ll ship at 5.5 oz.

 The PEW contains:

 One H&H Flat Compressed Gauze

 WoundClot hemostatic (optional)

-This obviously isn’t enough to treat a mass casually situation, but it’s plenty to get you things started while awaiting EMS or other professional help.
+This obviously isn’t enough to treat a mass casualty situation, but it’s plenty to get you things started while awaiting EMS or other professional help.